-• Create an Internet Gateway and attach it to the VPC.
+Step 3 Create an Internet Gateway and attach it to the VPC.

-Internet Gateway is a virtual router that allows a VPC to connect to the Internet.
-To create an Internet Gateway:
+An Internet Gateway is a virtual router that allows a VPC to connect to the Internet.

-- In the VPC Dashboard, click Internet Gateways and choose Create internet gateway.
-Then provide the Name Tag. - In the Internet Gateways screen, select the Internet Gateway you created, then choose Actions > Attach to VPC.
-Finally, from the Available VPCs dropdown, select the VPC you created and click Attach internet gateway. - · Create a routes table.
+- a) In the VPC Dashboard, click Internet Gateways and choose Create internet gateway, then provide the Name Tag. - b) In the Internet Gateways screen, choose the Internet Gateway you created, then choose Actions > Attach to VPC. - c) From the Available VPCs drop-down menu, choose the VPC you created and click Attach internet gateway. - Step 4 Create a routes table.

 Routes table is used for connecting the subnets within your VPC and Internet Gateway to your Nexus Dashboard cluster.
-To create a routes table:

-- In the VPC Dashboard, click Route Tables, choose the Routes tab, and click Edit routes. - In the Edit routes screen, click Add route and create a 0.0.0.0/0 destination.
-From the Target dropdown, select Internet Gateway and choose the gateway you created.
-Finally, click Save routes. - Create a key pair.
+- a) In the VPC Dashboard, click Route Tables, choose the Routes tab, and click Edit routes. - b) In the Edit routes screen, click Add route and create a 0.0.0.0/0 destination. - c) From the Target drop-down menu, choose Internet Gateway and choose the gateway you created. - d) Click Save routes. - Step 5 Create a key pair.

 A key pair consists of a private key and a public key, which are used as security credentials to verify your identity when connecting to an EC2 instance.
-To create a key pair:

-- Navigate to All services > Compute > EC2. - In the EC2 Dashboard, click Network & Security > Key Pairs.
-Then click Create Key Pairs. - Provide a name for your key pair, select the pem file format, and click Create key pair.
+- a) Navigate to All services > Compute > EC2. - b) In the EC2 Dashboard, click Network & Security > Key Pairs, then click Create Key Pairs. - c) Provide a name for your key pair, choose the pem file format, and click Create key pair.

 This will download the .pem private key file to your system.
-Move the file to a safe location, you will need to use it the first time you log in to an EC2 instance's console.
+Move the file to a safe location; you will need to use it the first time you log in to an EC2 instance's console.